kenjihikmatullah/simple-oauth2.0/README.md

 ## Application
 The following are simple application of OAuth 2.0 Framework to authorize user.
-These applications are implemented using simple Spring Boot project without any Oauth 2.0 library.
+These applications are implemented using simple Spring Boot project without any OAuth 2.0 library.

 #### Sign in with GitHub Account